AriveIT/Tic-Tac-Toe-Minimax/README.md

 *time passed on first execution of minimax algorith measured using Time.perf_counter().

 ##Known bugs
- - v3 ties more often to RandomAgent than v1 and v2
+ - v3 ties 10x often to RandomAgent than v1 and v2